Operation Yachin

-Operation Yakhin was an operation led by Israel's Mossad in coordination with the Moroccan state to discreetly emigrate Moroccan Jews to Israel between November 1961 and spring 1964.
-In the arrangement, the Hebrew Immigrant Aid Society (HIAS), an American organization, paid King Hassan II of Morocco a per capita fee for every Moroccan Jew who migrated to Israel.
-About 90,000 to 97,000 left for Israel by plane and ship from Casablanca and Tangier via France and Italy.
+Operation Yachin was an operation led by Israel's Mossad in coordination with the Moroccan state to bring Moroccan Jews to Israel between November 1961 and spring 1964.
+Prior to Operation Yachin, emigration had taken place with the help of the Mossad and Jewish Agency, but discouraged by the Moroccan government.
+The Mossad utilized much of the infrastructure from the aliyah operations of the 1950s to bring Jews to Israel with the permission of Hassan Il.
+From the time of Moroccan independence in 1956 to 1961 some 29,400 Jews had been brought to Israel.
+Alex Gatmon of the Mossad, who was assisted by the Jewish Agency, negotiated with representatives of Hassan to work out an emigration policy with support from the Moroccan monarchy.
+This helped to boost Israel's population growth which was considered necessary for its survival.
+In the arrangement worked out with Hassan II, the Hebrew Immigrant Aid Society (HIAS), an American organization, paid Morocco a per capita fee for every Moroccan Jew who migrated to Israel.
+About 90,000 to 97,000 Moroccan Jews left for Israel by plane and ship from Casablanca and Tangier via France and Italy.